Glassell’s Lugworm

 Glassell’s Lugworm, Arenicola glasselli

-Phylogeny: Glassell’s Lugworm Arenicola glasselli (Berkeley and Berkeley, 1939) is a member of the Arenicolidae family of Sandworms.
+Phylogeny: Glassell’s Lugworm Arenicola glasselli (Berkeley and Berkeley, 1939), is a member of the Arenicolidae Family of Lugworms.
 The genus Arenicola is one of four genera in this family, and there are six species in this genus.
-The name Arenicola means sand dweller.
+The genus name Arenicola comes from the Latin words meaning “sand dweller”.
+This species was named in honor of Steve Glassell, a Beverly Hills based businessman and marine zoologist who specialized in crabs and other marine invertebrates.
+He participated in significant research and collecting expeditions along the Baja Peninsula in the 1930’s and 40’s.

 Morphology: Glassell’s Lugworms are segmented worms that are similar in appearance to common earthworms.
 They are bilaterally symmetrical and divided into an abdomen, a thorax, and a small head.
 The head lacks eyes or appendages.
 Along their sides, they have paired, branched, parapodia (unjointed lateral outgrowths), which bear chaetae (bristles).
 They are reddish brown to blackish in color.
 Glassell’s Lugworms reach a maximum of 9.0 cm (3.5 inches) in length.